 Water Quality Monitoring

-Since 1988, the University of Rhode Island has coordinated a volunteer-based lake monitoring program as part of its larger Watershed Watch Program (URI-WW).
-This program is the primary source of ambient water quality data on lakes and ponds in RI.
-Since 1999, the DEM Office of Water Resources has provided funding to URI-WW to support and expand the program.
-Along with contributions from many other sponsors, this has helped the URI-WW volunteer lake monitoring program grow to encompass over 70 lakes and ponds.
-Volunteers are trained and collect samples seasonally from May through October.
-Sample analysis is performed in URI laboratories.
-The resulting data is used by DEM to assess water quality conditions in over 75% of the lake acreage in the state.
-Assessment information is summarized in the Rhode Island Integrated Water Quality Monitoring and Assessment Report.
+Since 1988, the University of Rhode Island has coordinated a volunteer-based lake monitoring program as part of the Watershed Watch Program (URI-WW).
+This program is the primary source of water quality data on lakes and ponds in RI.
+Since 1999, the DEM Office of Water Resources has provided funding to URI-WW to support the program.
+Additional information about the program, parameters sampled, and detailed data are available online on their website.

 Freshwater Beach Monitoring